mojojojo99/15618FinalProject/README.md

 ### Preliminary Results
 - We do have very coarse timing results for the sequential versions of encoding and decoding but we will update the README when we have the parallel versions up for comparison.

+## Final Report
+The full report, is a part of this reporsitory, and can be found at [report.pdf](https://github.com/mojojojo99/15618FinalProject/blob/main/report.pdf).